kprasadvnsi/tang-doc/content/dev-guide/using-yosys/_index.en.md

 ---
-title: "Using Yosys with Lichee Tang"
+title: "Using Yosys with Tang Primer"
 date: 2019-03-10T15:51:32+05:30
 ---